-NantHealth is a leading next-generation, evidence-based, personalized healthcare company that is transforming the way critical diseases, such as cancer, are known and treated.
-Specifically, we combine new uses of molecular science and technology to give physicians, health systems, caregivers, pharma, payors and even patients more actionable knowledge than ever before about how to diagnose and treat complex diseases like cancer.
+NantHealth is a next-generation healthcare company that is transforming the way critical diseases, such as cancer, are known and treated.
+Specifically, we employ precision medicine and technology to give physicians, payers, and patients more actionable information than ever before.

-To accomplish this, we employ a unique systems-based approach to personalized healthcare applying novel diagnostics tailored to the specific molecular profiles of patient tissues and integrating this molecular data in a clinical setting with large-scale, real-time biometric signal and phenotypic data to track patient outcomes and deliver precision medicine.
-For nearly a decade, we have developed an adaptive learning system, NantHealth solutions (which was originally introduced to the market as CLINICS), that integrates our unique molecular profiling solution, software, middleware and hardware Systems Infrastructure and collects, indexes, analyzes and interprets billions of molecular, clinical, operational and financial data points derived from novel and traditional sources to continuously improve decision-making and optimize our clinical pathways and decision algorithms over time.
-As a pioneer in the era of big data and augmented intelligence, we believe we are uniquely positioned to benefit from multiple significant market opportunities as healthcare providers and payors transition from fee-for-service to value-based reimbursement models and accelerate their pursuit of evidence-based clinical practice.
+To accomplish this, we employ a unique systems-based approach to personalized healthcare applying novel diagnostics tailored to the specific molecular profiles of patient tissues and integrate this molecular data in a clinical setting with large-scale, real-time biometric signal and phenotypic data to track patient outcomes and deliver precision medicine.
+For nearly a decade, we have developed an adaptive learning system that integrates our unique molecular profiling solution, software and hardware.
+Our systems infrastructure collects, indexes, analyzes and interprets billions of molecular, clinical, operational and financial data points derived from novel and traditional sources to continuously improve decision-making and optimize our clinical pathways and decision algorithms over time.
+As a pioneer in the era of big data and augmented intelligence, we believe we are uniquely positioned to benefit from multiple significant market opportunities as healthcare providers and payers transition from fee-for-service to value-based reimbursement models and accelerate their pursuit of evidence-based clinical practice.